English language: English loans in other languages

 English has had a strong influence on the vocabulary of other languages.
-The influence of English comes from such factors as opinion leaders in other countries knowing the English language, the role of English as a world lingua franca, and the large number of books and films that are translated from English into other languages.
-That pervasive use of English leads to a conclusion in many places that English is an especially suitable language for expressing new ideas or describing new technologies.
-Among varieties of English, it is especially American English that influences other languages.
-Some languages, such as Chinese, write words borrowed from English mostly as calques, while others, such as Japanese, readily take in English loanwords written in sound-indicating script.
-Dubbed films and television programmes are an especially fruitful source of English influence on languages in Europe.
+The influence of English stems from factors such as opinion leaders in other countries knowing the English language, the role of English as a world lingua franca, and the large number of books and films that are translated from English into other languages.
+This pervasive use of English leads to the conclusion in many places that English is an especially suitable language for expressing new ideas or describing new technologies.
+Among the varieties of English, it is especially American English that influences other languages.
+Some languages, such as Chinese, write words borrowed from English mostly as calques, while others, such as Japanese, readily take in English loanwords written in a sound‑indicating script.
+Dubbed films and television programmes are a particularly fruitful source of English influence on languages in Europe.

-Orthography

-Since the 9th century, English has been written using the English alphabet, which uses the Latin script.
-Anglo-Saxon runes were previously used to write Old English, but only in short inscriptions; the overwhelming majority of attested writings in Old English are in the Old English Latin alphabet.

-English orthography is multi-layered and complex, with elements of French, Latin, and Greek spelling on top of the native Germanic system.
-Further complications have arisen through sound changes with which the orthography has not kept pace.
-Compared to European languages for which official organisations have promoted spelling reforms, English has spelling that is a less consistent indicator of pronunciation, and standard spellings of words that are more difficult to guess from knowing how a word is pronounced.
-There are also systematic spelling differences between British and American English.
-These situations have prompted proposals for spelling reform in English.

-Although letters and speech sounds do not have a one-to-one correspondence in standard English spelling, spelling rules that take into account syllable structure, phonetic changes in derived words, and word accent are reliable for most English words.
-Moreover, standard English spelling shows etymological relationships between related words that would be obscured by a closer correspondence between pronunciation and spelling – for example, the words photograph, photography, and photographic, or the words electricity and electrical.
-While few scholars agree with Chomsky and Halle (1968) that conventional English orthography is "near-optimal", there is a rationale for current English spelling patterns.
-The standard orthography of English is the most widely used writing system in the world.
-Standard English spelling is based on a graphomorphemic segmentation of words into written clues of what meaningful units make up each word.